google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 The Contact Picker API returns an array of contacts, and each contact includes an array of the requested properties.
-If a contact doesn’t have data for the requested property, or the user chooses to out-out of sharing a particular property, it returns an empty array.
+If a contact doesn’t have data for the requested property, or the user chooses to opt-out of sharing a particular property, it returns an empty array.

 For example, if a site requests `name`, `email`, and `tel`, and a user